mathewskevin/bank-statement-analysis/README.md

 bank_database.py - This python script generates the excel analysis given the statement data in a folder on my computer.

-lookup_table.xlsx - This file contains some extra data used by bank_database.py.
-I can add custom notes to certain transactions.
+lookup_table.xlsx - This file is used by bank_database.py.
+It lets me add custom notes to any transaction.
 This way I remember exactly why I spent $400 on 27 copies of Deep Impact on DVD.